 “As soon as I started working in crypto, my immediate thought was like the device that I hold in my hand, the computer that’s the primary device for most people in the world, that should be the actual most secure place to store your keys.

-I believe that the way to make the Web 3.0 experience better is through mobile and through a very secure hardware device.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+I believe that the way to make the Web 3.0 experience better is through mobile and through a very secure hardware device.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action